-Information about Chephren Pyramid Khafre Pyramid Egypt, tours and Online Booking
+Information about Chephren Pyramid Khafre Pyramid Egypt, tours, Booking

 Chephren Pyramid also called Khafre Pyramid.
 In fact, it is the second-tallest and second-largest of the Ancient Egyptian Pyramids.
 Khafre Pyramid is the tomb of the Fourth-Dynasty pharaoh Khafre (Chefren).
 He ruled from 2558 to 2532 BC.
 In fact, Chephren Pyramid or Khafre Pyramid often called the “Second Pyramid”.
 Chephren Pyramid or Khafre Pyramid built next to the Great Pyramid of Khufu (Cheops).
 In fact, Chephren is the son and successor of Khufu and Hensuten.
 Khufu’s other son and also Ra’djedef, started constructing his own pyramid at Abu Rawash.
 It is north of Giza.
 Chephren pyramid or Khafre Pyramid designed more modestly than Khufu’s.
 Moreover, Chephren pyramid originally was 10 feet (3 m) shorter and 48 feet (14.6 m) more narrow at the base.